influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withPeriodSeconds(periodSeconds)
 ```

-How often (in seconds) to perform the probe.
+"How often (in seconds) to perform the probe.
 Default to 10 seconds.
-Minimum value is 1.
+Minimum value is 1."

 ### fn spec.template.container.livenessProbe.withSuccessThreshold